F5Networks/f5-declarative-onboarding/docs/installation.rst

 Updating Declarative Onboarding
 ```````````````````````````````
 When F5 releases a new version of Declarative Onboarding, use the same procedure you used to initially install the RPM.
-For example, if you used the Configuration utility, when you click Import and then select the new RPM, the system recognizes you are upgrading AS3:
+For example, if you used the Configuration utility, when you click Import and then select the new RPM, the system recognizes you are upgrading Declarative Onboarding:

 .. figure:: /images/upgrade.png

 |

 ..
-NOTE:: Installing or uninstalling AS3 does not affect the BIG-IP configuration created by AS3.
+NOTE:: Installing or uninstalling Declarative Onboarding does not affect the BIG-IP configuration created by Declarative Onboarding.

 Reverting to a previous version
 ```````````````````````````````
 If for any reason you want to revert to a previous version of Declarative Onboarding, you must first remove the version on your BIG-IP system (:guilabel:`iApps > Package Management LX > f5-appsvcs > Uninstall`).
-After you uninstall, you can import the RPM for the version of AS3 you want to use.
+After you uninstall, you can import the RPM for the version of Declarative Onboarding you want to use.

 |